cancellogic/leemaze/README.md

 So your morning commute is a 5D rat race.

 #Why?
 I find certain bits of math and programming beautiful.
-The juggling of pointers in Lee's algorithm written in Rust seemed like a fun thing to try in when I was a rust beginner- and if I couldn't do Lee's algorithm in Rust-Lang - my opinion was Rust wasn't for me.
+The juggle of pointers in Lee's algorithm seemed like a fun thing to try as a rust beginner- and my opinion at the time was if I couldn't do Lee's algorithm in Rust - Rust wasn't for me.
 But Rust-lang won against my doubts!
 And so I share.

 #How to use: